yzhouli/SocialNet/Weibo/README.md

 # Weibo Version 1 (V1)

 **Description:** Includes data on 2,106 news items from the microblogging platform in the half of 2023.
 There are 1,000 fake news and 1,067 real news.
-The dataset consists of comment data on news spreads and contains **user** and **comment information**.
+The dataset consists of comment data on news spreads and contains **user**, **comment**, and **Multi-model information**.

 **Special note:** Due to space limitations in the Github repository, the **full V1 dataset** is available elsewhere.